Get insider access

 3. Best Budget Windows Laptop

 The best budget Windows laptop we've tested is the ASUS Vivobook 16 M1605 (2023).
-This 16-inch model is a reliable everyday laptop that's portable despite its larger screen, relatively sturdy, and easy to service.
+This 16-inch model is a reliable everyday laptop that's portable despite its larger screen and relatively sturdy, easy to service.
 Its AMD Ryzen CPUs are adequate for general productivity tasks like text processing, spreadsheets, presentations, and web browsing.
 It also has a decent port selection that supports power delivery and fast charging over USB-C, but not video output or Thunderbolt 4.
-Battery life is good enough to get through an eight-hour day with light use, but anything more intensive (including video playback) will see you needing to plug it in to charge.
+Its battery life is good enough to get through an eight-hour day with light use, but anything more intensive (including video playback) will require you to plug it in to charge.

 Although its display is large, the IPS panel looks slightly washed out and isn't bright enough to combat glare in well-lit settings.
 Also, the speakers sound boxy and unnatural, so this laptop doesn't provide you with the best multimedia experience.